Being a Parent in Recovery – Dawn Farm Education Series

 Amber Horwitz, B.S., MSW candidate, Founder Proud Parents of Loss.

 Amber, founder of Proud Parents of Loss, is currently pursuing her Masters in Social Work at Eastern Michigan University.
-Amber is a mother in long-term recovery.
+Amber is a mother in long-term recovery that believes in providing as much support as possible to parents in recovery to ensure they are successful.
 Having worked in business dining for most of her professional life, Amber changed paths in 2016 when her daughter Harper died.
 Amber started an organization that offers a monthly support group for parents to come together and heal.
 In order to best serve her community of grieving parents she began her graduate studies at EMU.
-Amber continues to work with the recovering community as well as with the collegiate recovery community at the University of Michigan and EMU.
-Amber is passionate about supporting parents through providing them with both educational and wellness resources.
+Amber continues to work with the recovering community as a prevention specialist with ENGAGE @ Eastern Michigan University.

 Proud Parents of Loss Facebook Page: https://www.facebook.com/ProudParentsOfLoss/